On Food and Eating

 That’s why I liked this one:

-This one had the answers of what a person was supposed to do.
-"Eat food, not too much, mostly plants," explained in a few hundred additional and interesting pages.
-But the reason I liked it so much was because so much of this book was so intuitive to me.
+This one had the answers to what a person was supposed to do.
+“Eat food, not too much, mostly plants,” explained in a few hundred additional and interesting pages.
+But the reason I liked it so much was that so much of this book was so intuitive to me.
 It just made sense.

 Michael Pollan himself wonders in the book why we feel like we need anyone else to tell us what to eat.

 There are so many lifestyle-diets out there that lay out a wacky food philosophy and then go into all these complicated explanations and obscure examples to explain their reasoning and why their idea has to be right.
 Things that leave me scratching my head thinking, “Did all that ‘science’ actually add up, and can that really be right?”

 I personally believe in God and that he created our bodies and expects us to respect and care for them.
 Therefore I don’t believe that God intended that the principles of feeding our bodies would be such a complex thing that we would require “experts” to lay each calorie out for us.